3D Graphics and Animation Emphasis, BFA

 - Click here for information about Academic Policies

 - A minimum of C (2.0) is required for each course applied toward a College of Arts & Media major, minor or certificate requirement.
 A grade of C- (1.7) or lower will not fulfill a major, minor or certificate requirement.
-A grade of P is acceptable for courses in which the only grade available is Pass or Fail.
+A grade of S is acceptable only for courses in which the grading basis is S/U. No more than 6 semester hours of P+/P/F is allowed in any given semester.
+No more than 12 semester hours may be elected as P+/P/F toward the degree.

 - All upper-division visual arts courses must be taken at CU Denver unless approved otherwise by Department of Visual Arts faculty.